MOD-Magazine/MOD-Magazine/April23/update-cycle.md

 ---
-title: The effect of Mojang's new update cycle on modders
+title: The Effect of Mojang's New Update Cycle on Modders
 author: Zxhir
 ---